Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Applications

 We simulated semi-infinite cracks with periodic boundary conditions applied along the crack front.
 The atomic configurations were generated by applying a given stress intensity factor, $K_\text{I}$, to model the asymptotic crack tip region in linear elastic fracture mechanics without applying traction on the outer cell boundaries~\cite{andric2018atomistic} using the code \atomsk~\cite{atomsk_HIREL2015212}.
 Depending on the magnitude of the applied $K_\text{I}$, the crack either tends to heal or to propagate during the simulation.
 By varying K$_\text{I}$, one can estimate the critical stress intensity factor, $K_\text{IC}$.

 We simulated nine cracks with different magnitudes of the stress intensity factor using LAMMPS \cite{LAMMPS}.
-The simulation cells contained 5280 atoms with the crack plane normal oriented along the $\langle 011 \rangle$ direction and the $ \langle 111 \rangle$ propagation direction~\cite{suppl}.
+The simulation cells {(shown in Fig. S8 in Supplementary material}~\cite{suppl}) contain 5280 atoms with the crack plane normal oriented along the $\langle 011 \rangle$ direction and the $ \langle 111 \rangle$ propagation direction~\cite{suppl}.
 The initial crack tip was always located in between two $ \langle 011 \rangle$ planes in the center of the simulation cell.
 We followed the crack evolution for 2 ps using $NVT$ MD simulations at $T=300$ K. The change of the interatomic distance $r$ between two atoms at the initial crack tip (see the supplementary material~\cite{suppl}) was used to quantify the healing or propagation of the crack.
 The variation $r/r_0$, where $r_0$ is the initial bond length, as a function of the applied $K_\text{I}$ is plotted for ACE, GAP20 and PANNA in Fig.~\ref{fig:crack_propagation_plot}.
 We were not able to run equivalent simulations using TurboGAP since it is not implemented in LAMMPS.

 Our simulations show that below the critical loading all models predict a closing of the crack along the crack plane.
 However, ACE is the only model that sustains brittle cleavage, when the loading exceeds the critical value of about 4.2 MPa m$^{1/2}$.
 Both GAP20 and PANNA show instead local structural transformations into graphitic structures which lead to blunting of the crack tip, as displayed in Fig.~\ref{fig:compiled_crack_600}.
 The formation of the graphitic structures explains the sharp drop of $r/r_0$ for both potentials visible in Fig.~\ref{fig:crack_propagation_plot}.
 To our best knowledge this behavior has not been observed in any theoretical or experimental studies.
 As discussed in Sec.~\ref{sec:basic_tests}, the phase transformation may be related to the overestimated energy of the diamond phase with respect to those of graphene and graphite due to the DFT reference data employed in the construction of the GAP20 and PANNA potentials.